feinstaub/feinstaub.github.io/linux-user/linux-install-opensuse.md

 - kinfocenter WAS already installed (version 5.4.3)
 - filelight and kdf was NOT installed (-> kmoretools)
 - virtualbox auto-recommends virtualbox-qt
+- Some package required kate4-parts (REMIND: could cause problems?)
-- TODO: after smplayer installation still cannot play video files
+- smplayer: after installation still cannot play video files
     - reboot does not help
-- Some package required kate4-parts (REMIND: could cause problems?)
+    - must also install mplayer
+    - PROBLEM: there are different versions: one of them in packman repo
+        - the packman one shows video but audio is distorted
+    - WAIT because works with VLC

 ### The following packages need extra repos: